RhetTbull/osxphotos/README.md

 {modified.doy}                  3-digit day of year (e.g Julian day) of file
                                 modification time, starting from 1 (zero
                                 padded)
-{place.name}                    Place name from the photo's reverse
+{modified.hour}                 2-digit hour of the file modification time {modified.min}                  2-digit minute of the file modification time {modified.sec}                  2-digit second of the file modification time {place.name}                    Place name from the photo's reverse
                                 geolocation data, as displayed in Photos {place.country_code}            The ISO country code from the photo's